 Automate manual tasks to save time and costs

-Take advantage of managed services where you can
+Take advantage of AWS managed services where you can

 Have a monitoring strategy in place to track how your environment is performing

-It’s important to carefully and comprehensively monitor the environment during and after migration.
-Due to the architectural differences between on-premise data centers and the cloud, applications may not behave properly once they’re moved.
+It’s important to monitor the environment carefully and comprehensively during and after migration.
+Due to the architectural differences between on-premises data centers and the cloud, applications may not behave properly once they’re moved.
 App, network, system, and audit logs should be captured and correlated with the monitoring-dashboard data to help identify any issues.
 These performance insights will allow you to better evaluate the tradeoffs between costs and performance when making improvements to the environment.